eyeson-team/android-sdk/README.md

 <uses-permission android:name="android.permission.CAMERA" />
 <uses-permission android:name="android.permission.RECORD_AUDIO" />
 ```
-Add them to you manifest and make sure that you have requested the CAMERA and RECORD_AUDIO runtime permission before joining a meeting.
+Add them to your manifest and make sure that you have requested the CAMERA and RECORD_AUDIO runtime permission before joining a meeting.
 See the [Android documentation](https://developer.android.com/training/permissions/requesting) on how to request them.

 # Usage